Siren Diao

-Siren Diao Balde (born 21 January 2005) is a Spanish footballer who plays as a striker for Italian club Cesena on loan from Atalanta.
+Siren Diao Balde (born 21 January 2005) is a Spanish footballer who plays as a striker for club Atalanta U23.

 Early life

 Born in Figueres, Girona, Catalonia, Diao moved to neighbouring Castelló d'Empúries at the age of eight months and was raised in the city.
 He is of Senegalese descent.

 Club career

 Early career

 Diao started playing football at the age of five.
 He represented Esplais CF, FE Figueres, Girona FC, FC L'Escala and UE Costa Brava before moving to Italy with Hellas Verona FC in 2022.

 Atalanta

-On 4 January 2024, Atalanta BC announced the signing of Diao, and assigned him to the under-23 team in the Serie C. He made his senior debut nine days later, coming on as a late substitute for Giuseppe Di Serio in a 1–0 home win over AC Trento 1921, and scored his first goal on 4 February by netting the opener in a 1–1 away draw against FC Pro Vercelli 1892.
+On 4 January 2024, Atalanta BC announced the signing of Diao, and assigned him to the under-23 team in the Serie C. He made his senior debut nine days later, coming on as a late substitute for Giuseppe Di Serio in a 1–0 home win over Trento, and scored his first goal on 4 February by netting the opener in a 1–1 away draw against FC Pro Vercelli 1892.

+Diao was also included in the matchday squad for several senior team games in early 2024, but remained on the bench in all of them.